katherine-huang/personal_web/content/authors/admin/_index.md

     url: https://www.mcgill.ca/atlas-lab/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed IR, RecSys, FATE, etc. I am commited to using AI techniques for benefiting data-driven decision-making in human lives.
+bio: My research focuses on learners' cognitive and affective experience in technology-rich contexts.
+I am committed to using advanced technologies to benefit learners' social emotional interactions and aid collaborators' decision-making in problem-solving tasks.

 # Interests to show in About widget
 interests: